TengHoo3/solid-agents-framework/RESEARCH.md

 The implementation successfully handles complex multi-agent workflows including query planning, tool selection, retrieval-augmented generation, output validation, and format transformation.
 This proof-of-concept validates that SOLID principles can be practically applied to production-grade LLM agent systems.

-The code is in the `notebook` folder and includes Jupyter notebooks demonstrating both single-agent and multi-agent workflows.
+The code is in the `notebook` folder and includes Jupyter notebooks demonstrating multi-agent workflows.

 ---